run-ai/docs/docs/admin/runai-setup/authentication/sso.md

         1. In the `Discovery URL` field, enter the discovery URL .
         2. In the `Client ID` field, enter the client ID.
         3. In the `Client Secret` field, enter the client secret.
-		4. Add OIDC scope to be used during authentication to authorize access to a user's details.
+		4. Add the OIDC scope to be used during authentication to authorize access to a user's details.
 Each scope returns a set of user attributes.
 The scope must match the names in your identity provider.
         5. In the `User attributes` field enter the attribute and the value in the identity provider. (optional) 6.When complete, press `Save`.

+	=== "OpenShift V4"

+        1. In the `Discovery URL` field, enter the discovery URL .
+        2. In the `Client ID` field, enter the client ID.
+        3. In the `Client Secret` field, enter the client secret.
+		4. Add the OIDC scope to be used during authentication to authorize access to a user's details.
+Each scope returns a set of user attributes.
+The scope must match the names in your identity provider.
+        5. In the `User attributes` field enter the attribute and the value in the identity provider. (optional)
+        6. When complete, press `Save`.

  4. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
  5. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
 (Default is 60 minutes)